 It is very difficult to see the abdominals and diagnose diastasis recti with extra belly fat.
 Our protein shake helps with weight loss and milk supply, so you can heal your diastasis recti, while also losing some of the pooch!

-The Top 5 Postpartum Abdominal Exercises To Close The Gap
+The Top 5 Best Exercises To Close The Gap

 Standing Vacuum Breaths:

 It is very important to practice these vacuum breaths while standing because standing is a functional position.
-Start by standing with feet shoulder-width apart and relaxed shoulders.
+Starting position is standing with feet shoulder-width apart, pelvis in a neutral position and relaxed shoulders.
 Take a deep breath in, and as you exhale pull your abs in as far as you can and hold.
 Hold as long as you before taking another inhale.
 Relax on the inhale, pull your abs in on the exhale.
 Make sure you are filling your lungs in your rib cage with air when you inhale.
 Perform 10-20 of these every morning.
 You can do them in the shower or while watching TV.

 Pelvic tilts are very helpful to retraining the abdominal muscles to come back together.
-Start by lying on your back with knees bent and feet shoulder-width apart.
+Start by lying on your back with knees bent and feet hip-width apart and neutral spine.
 Let your arms lie next to your sides.
 Take a deep breath in, then as you exhale, pull your abs in and tuck your pelvis in.
 Think of zipping up your abs and hold.
 Then relax your pelvis back down as you inhale again.
 The key is to contract your abs as you exhale on all the moves.
 Do 10-20 of these every morning.
+This will improve your core strength overall, and you can start this exercises just 1-2 weeks postpartum.

-After your pelvic tilts, while still lying on your back, slide one heel out, so your leg is straight.
+After your pelvic tilts, while still lying on your back, slide one heel out, so your right leg is in a straight line.
 This is done on the exhale.
 Inhale as you bring your heel back in.
 While you exhale and extend the other heel, pull your abs in and control your pelvis.
 You can use a towel or wear socks to make the heel slide easier.
 Do 10 slides on each leg.

 Posture Work Against Wall: